pouria-faraji/kaggle-hubmap-hpa/readme.md

 # HuBMAP + HPA - Hacking the Human Body
 This repository contains source code for an image segmentation Kaggle competition, called [**HuBMAP + HPA - Hacking the Human Body**](https://www.kaggle.com/competitions/hubmap-organ-segmentation)

-In this competition we have to identify and segment functional tissue units (FTUs) across five human organs.
+In this competition, we have to identify and segment functional tissue units (FTUs) across five human organs.

 There are three main Jupyter notebooks.
-Notebookes can easily be run in Google Colab.
+Notebooks can easily be run in Google Colab.
 You have to first download your `kaggle.json` API token file from settings.

 1. **Data Preparation**